 We are a Certified Community Behavioral Health Clinic

 In April 2017, we became a Certified Community Behavioral Health Clinic (CCBHC).
 Since becoming a CCBHC, we have added 13 new positions to support our increased access to services.
-We now employ 70 staff with a $5.6 million budget and return 70% of that budget back into the local economy between salaries, benefits, goods and services.
+We now employ over 70 staff with a $6.2 million+ budget and return 70% of that budget back into the local economy between salaries, benefits, goods and services.
 Without CCBHC funding, we would not have had the infrastructure to support the increased need for services.

 What is a Certified Community Behavior Health Clinic?